Kekhrie42/grade_scrapper/README.md

 ## Input Modes

 - **Initial Mode (-i)**: Used for reading and processing grades directly from a CSV file.
 This mode is the starting point for grade management, where the initial set of student data is read and prepared for further processing.
+- **:Merge Mode (-m)**: This mode is designed for combining grade data from an existing file with new data from a CSV file.
+It's particularly useful for updating or adding new grade information to an already existing dataset.
+- **:Aggregation Mode (-a)**: In this mode, quiz scores are processed with an option to drop the lowest scores.
+It's ideal for optimizing overall student performance by considering their best attempts in quizzes.